 - 12/18/2020 - Official negotiations commenced.
 Negotiation meetings between city staff and collectors will occur over a period of at least 60 days.

-- Update as of 3/29/21: Negotiations are still in progress, and a draft contract is under review.
-Next steps will include a public hearing and council consideration of a draft proposal.
+- As of 4/27/21: Negotiations are still in progress, and a draft contract is under review.

 Questions or feedback?
 Contact Rachel Lindholm at firstname.lastname@example.org or at (612) 861-9188.